 This page describes my book projects.
 For a fuller list of my publications (including articles and book chapters, some translations, and publications in Japanese), see the short CV elsewhere on this site.

-by Christopher Bolton (forthcoming from University of Minnesota Press in February 2018)
+by Christopher Bolton (University of Minnesota Press, 2018)

 Interpreting Anime is a study of how to read and interpret Japanese animated film, organized around a series of cross-media comparisons.
 Each chapter reads a different feature-length anime film, juxtaposes it with a different comparison medium (like prose fiction, manga, drama, or live-action film).
 These comparisons address the book's central questions: what can anime as a medium do that other media cannot, and how can criticism respond to anime's unique possibilities?

 These different readings fit together into a broader argument that anime films are experienced differently from other media because the formal qualities of anime move the viewer very rapidly back and forth between two extremes: an emotional or intellectual investment in the story or characters, and a more detached, metafictional consideration of the characters and the film as technological products.
 The result is an art form that can engage concrete social and political realities at the same time it addresses more abstract issues of how to represent those realities in the first place.

 by Christopher Bolton (Harvard Asia Center, 2009)